JuliaDocs/DocumenterInterLinks.jl/README.md

 A plugin for [Documenter.jl](https://documenter.juliadocs.org/) that enables linking between projects.

-The package provides an [`InterLinks`](https://juliadocs.org/DocumenterInterLinks.jl/stable/internals/#DocumenterInterLinks.InterLinks) plugin that loads [inventory files](#inventories) from other project documentations build with [Documenter](https://documenter.juliadocs.org/) or [Sphinx](https://www.sphinx-doc.org/en/master/).
+The package provides an [`InterLinks`](https://juliadocs.org/DocumenterInterLinks.jl/stable/internals/#DocumenterInterLinks.InterLinks) plugin that loads [inventory files](#inventories) from other project documentations built with [Documenter](https://documenter.juliadocs.org/) or [Sphinx](https://www.sphinx-doc.org/en/master/).
 It then extends Documenter's markdown link syntax to recognize an `@extref` link target and resolve it with a link to the external project (similarly to the built-in `@ref` links for internal links), see [External References](#external-references).

 ## Installation